 Hello, our names are Jamie and Eric Watson.
 We are married and have two wonderful boys.
 We both own and operate a large licensed home daycare (also known as family daycare or in-home daycare) in beautiful Carlsbad, California, in North County, San Diego.
-We are both licensed childcare providers and provide childcare for up to, but never to exceed 12 children at any one time.
+We are both licensed childcare providers.
+We have a large license, but operate around a small license capacity, of only 6 to 7 children, in order to give more one-on-one attention to the children in our care.
 We are both C.P.R and first aid certified.
 We opened our home and began caring for children in May of 2002.
 We are extremely proud of the reputation that we have built over these past years under the name of Building Blocks Home Daycare, and we look forward to continue serving families and their children for many years to come.

 By far the most common question Jamie and I are asked by new parents visiting our daycare is "how do you manage to take care of all these kids and your own each day - we're having a hard time with just one?"
 Everyone is good at something, and Jamie and I are very good at caring for children.
 We thoroughly enjoy our job.
 We prefer to work alongside children.
 We actively chose to make caring for children our life long career.
 We did not turn to childcare by default, or because we lost our former job, or because one of us was a stay at home parent and figured "what the heck, might as well while I'm at it".
 In 2002 we bought our home with the sole intention of running a home daycare from it even before we had kids of our own.
 Because we are fully committed to our chosen profession, in 2005 we made a significant investment into our home, thereby dedicating a large portion of our home strictly for daycare.
 This gives us the unique advantage of having the best of both worlds.
 We have a small group of children (comparatively), yet at the same time we offer a childcare center like environment; with lots of stimulating colors, no nick-nacks to avoid, and with large child friendly areas for children to actively explore.